 Your private driver-guide collects you at your hotel for the tour and begins by taking you to the district of Monte Carlo to visit its casino.
 Built in the 19th century and replete with chandeliers and frescoes, the casino is set in a Belle Époque building with flamboyant flourishes inside and out.
 Although there won't be time to place any bets during the tour, you do get a sense of just how sumptuous this legendary gambling den is.

-Next, you walk with your guide to the old town, Le Rocher (The Rock), where you can explore the winding cobbled streets lined with haute couture (high fashion) boutiques, before making your way to the Palace Princier, home of the royal Grimaldi family.
+Next, you walk with your guide to the old town, Le Rocher (The Rock), where you can explore the winding cobbled streets lined with haute couture (high fashion) boutiques, before making your way to the Palais Princier, home of the royal Grimaldi family.

 Built as a fortress in the 13th century, the palace is guarded by the prince's Carabiniers, who change guard at 11.55am each morning.
 If you’re particularly interested in seeing the spectacle, let your specialist know in advance so that your tour can be planned around it.